Claire is a science writer, blogger, comedian, performer and occasional wildlife photographer. She thinks ants are way cooler than people.

 Claire appeared on screen in BBC4’s Planet Ant documentary, where she glued some more radio transmitters on some slightly smaller ants, and definitely was in no way responsible for anyone’s finger being bitten by a soldier ant.

-She’s performed science comedy for BrightClub, Science Showoff, Animal Showoff, the Ugly Animal Preservation Society and The Variables Present and has entertained audiences at Green Man Festival and Wilderness Festival, at the Bloomsbury Theatre, and at pubs in London, Cambridge, and Manchester.
-She likes to talk about evolution, animal behaviour, and especially insects.
+She’s performed science comedy for BrightClub, Science Showoff, the Ugly Animal Preservation Society, Agony Auncles of Science and The Variables Present, and has entertained audiences at Green Man Festival, Wilderness Festival and the Edinburgh Fringe, at the Bloomsbury Theatre, and at pubs in London, Cambridge, and Manchester.
+She likes to talk about evolution, animal behaviour, conservation and sustainability, and most of all… insects.

 She has written for a variety of popular science outlets including New Scientist, ScienceNOW, BBC Earth, The Scientist, Mongabay, Nature Research Highlights, and How We Get to Next, on topics ranging from animal physiology to renewable energy, and even asteroid mining.
 She has also written chapters and consulted on popular science books for adults and children.